 Let’s focus more on what the holidays are really about; being with the people we love and cherish.
 We don’t have to be perfect, we don’t have to be all things to everyone on our Christmas card list, we just need to be real humans who are perfectly imperfect and that is the best holiday health and safety tip ever.

-From everyone at Better Health Chiropractic and Rehab, we wish you the very best holiday season this year and every year.
+From everyone at Better Health Chiropractic and Physical Rehab, we wish you the very best holiday season this year and every year.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.